Formalizing Stack Safety as a Security Property: Framework and Assumptions

 \section{Framework and Assumptions}

 Stack safety properties need to describe the behavior of machine code, but they naturally talk about function activations and stack contents---abstractions that are typically not visible at machine level.
 To bridge this gap, our properties are defined in terms of a {\em security semantics} layered on top of the standard execution semantics of the machine.
 The security semantics identifies certain state transitions of the machine as {\em security-relevant operations}, which update a notional {\em security context}.
-This context consists of an (abstract) stack of function activations, each associated with a {\em view} that maps each element of the machine state (memory location or register) to a {\em security class} (active, sealed, etc.) specifying how the activation can access the element.
-The action of a security-relevant operation on the context is defined by a set of rules that describe how the machine code makes use of the stack and registers to implement the function abstraction.
+This context consists of an (abstract) stack of function activations, each associated with a {\em view} that maps each machine {\em state element} (memory location or register) to a {\em security class} (active, sealed, etc.) specifying how the activation can access the element.
+The action of a security-relevant operation on the context is defined by a function that characterizes how the operation's underling machine code ought to implement the function abstraction in terms of the stack and registers.

-We define stack safety properties in terms of traces of {\em observable events} rather than internal machine states.
-This is particularly important for specifying lazy enforcement, which catches bad behaviors after they occur but before they can affect the trace.
-Observable events might include specific function calls (e.g., system calls that perform I/O), writes to special addresses representing memory-mapped regions, etc.

-To characterize situations in which values should be kept secret or prevented from influencing future execution, we borrow the idea of \emph{variant} states from the theory of non-interference.
-For example, to show that certain locations are kept secret, it suffices to vary their contents and check that the observable output does not change.

-Finally, we define high-level security properties---integrity, confidentiality, and well-bracketed control flow---in terms of the security classes of state elements.
-These take the form of predicates on states and contexts that use variants, assertions about future return states, and comparison of event traces to capture the desired behavior without reference to internal implementation details.
+Given the security classes of the elements of the machine state, we define high-level security properties---integrity, confidentiality, and well-bracketed control flow---as predicates that must hold on each call.
+These predicates draw on the idea of \emph{variant} states from the theory of non-interference, plus a notion of {\em observable events}, which might include specific function calls (e.g., system calls that perform I/O), writes to special addresses representing memory-mapped regions, etc. For example, to show that certain locations are kept secret, it suffices to compare executions starting at machine states which vary at those locations and check that their traces of observable events are the same.
+This structure allows us to talk about the eventual impact of leaks or memory corruption without reference to internal implementation details and, in particular, to support lazy enforcement by flagging corruption of values only when it can actually impact visible behavior.

 We introduce these properties by example in \cref{sec:example} and formally in \cref{sec:formal}.
-In the remainder of this section we describe the underlying framework in more detail.
+In the remainder of this section we introduce the underlying semantic framework in more detail.